 Caleb’s parents are likely Robert Davis (1720-1794) and Susannah Hart, Robert belonging to an old Maryland family which arrived in the early 1600’s and then settled an area which eventually became Delaware.
 At present however, this has yet to be proven to a certainty.

 Moving on to yet another great mystery of Caleb Davis is his Revolutionary War service.
-According to both the Daughters of the American Revolution and the National Society of the Sons of the American Revolution, the grave of Caleb Davis in Davis Ridge Cemetery, Marion County, WV is the registered grave of a Revolutionary War Patriot.
+According to both the Daughters of the American Revolution and the National Society of the Sons of the American Revolution, the grave of Caleb Davis in Davis Ridge Cemetery is the registered grave of a Revolutionary War Patriot.

 This is problematic.
 Neither organization lists the unit or state served.
 Indeed, no Caleb Davis fought for Revolutionary Delaware or Maryland (or Virginia).
 The graves of the four Caleb Davises who did serve in the Revolution, from Pennsylvania, Boston, New York, and New Jersey, are all accounted for.

-It is most often the Caleb Davis of Pennsylvania — Chester County, to be exact — with whom our Caleb Davis is confused.
-This could very well be an innocent mistake, due to the fact that Caleb of Chester County, PA owned land in what eventually became Delaware County, PA.
-These people all lived in a time when boundaries were fluid.
-Caleb of Chester County is a well-documented minuteman, a committee member, and a Colonel of Chester County, PA militia.
+It is most often the Caleb Davis of Chester County, Pennsylvania with whom our Caleb Davis is confused.
+This is a very simple mistake, due to the fact that Caleb Davis of Chester County, Pennsylvania owned land in what eventually became Delaware County, Pennsylvania.
+These people lived in a time when boundaries and place names were fluid.
+Caleb of Chester County is a well-documented minuteman, a committee member, and a Colonel of Chester County, Pennsylvania militia.
 His wife is Lydia Boon, he died in 1813, and he is buried in Kingsessing.

 The only other information which ever seems to be offered in support of the Revolutionary War service of our Caleb Davis are Monongalia County militia rolls from 1802 and 1804, and a pension awarded to a Caleb Davis for a wound in the right thigh.
 The militia rolls do list the names of Robert, Clement, Henry, and Caleb Davis, and Caleb did have sons named Robert, Clement, and Henry; however Caleb also named a son after himself, and so the Caleb Davis enrolled in the Monongalia County militia is likely Caleb II, serving alongside his brothers, in lieu of their elderly father.
 Not to mention the fact that 1804 is two decades after the Revolutionary War concluded.